leafo/imagesize/README.md

 ![test](https://github.com/leafo/imagesize/workflows/test/badge.svg)

 Detect the size of common image formats while trying to read as few bytes as possible.
-Byte strings are parsed using LPEG to extract headers from image formats
+Byte strings are parsed using LPeg to extract headers from image formats

 Supported types:

-* PNG -- typically needs at least 25 bytes
+* PNG &mdash; Typically needs at least 25 bytes
-* JPG
+* JPEG &mdash; Typically needs around 160 for optimized images, upwards to around 1k or more with EXIF, etc.
-* GIF -- Reads with/height from first image descriptor
+* GIF &mdash; Reads with/height from first image descriptor.
+Typically needs around 700+ bytes, depends on how palette is stored

 This library will only read only of the string to identify the size, then bail out.
 It will not verify that the file contains a valid image outside of that.

+LPeg does not support reading from a stream so you will have to append a buffer into a string yourself and sequentially test it.

 ## Install